antheaddigital/zimmyb-site/README.md

 1. Admin -> Posts -> New Post.
 Give post a title
 2. In the post create a new custom field for book_copy_key
 3. Add book info to books array : /books/_books.php
+4. Create php page file in /books/_books.php and name it the book_copy_key value.
+Example of array node that gets added to the books array
 ```php
 "[book_copy_key value]" => [
   "series" => "[series name]",